arac-codespace/strat-map/README.md

 # Changelog
 stratMap v0.4.0 TBD
 + Fossil implementation
-  * The application makes use of the PBDB's web services to serve load icons and provide additional information about the taxon specified.
+  * The application makes use of the PBDB's web services to load icons and provide additional information about the taxon specified.
 + General UI improvements